What does homeowners insurance cover?

 - General wear and tear

 To avoid costly repairs that your policy might not cover, maintain your home regularly.

 Homeowners insurance typically does not cover expenses related to identity theft, such as someone using your credit card to purchase new furniture.
-This can be purchased for additional coverage under a separate identity theft plan or, in a few cases, as an endorsement on your homeowners policy.
+This can usually be purchased for additional coverage under a separate identity theft plan or, in a few cases, as an endorsement on your homeowners policy.
 Some insurers automatically include this coverage on standard home insurance policies.